ClarytyLLC/docs/src/docs/aiware/install/aiware-anywhere-quickstart.md

 Target: Deploy on a Mac.
 Optional: Target environment, Ubuntu, Virtual Box or AWS.
 Add guides on setting up those machines. -->
 # Overview
-The aiWARE platform lets you build and use end-to-end, AI-powered solutions — from data ingestion to intelligent data analysis — accessible in the application of your choice. aiWARE consists of several components include [Edge](/aiware/aiWARE-in-depth/?id=architectural-overview), [aiWARE APIs](/apis/), and applications.
+The aiWARE platform lets you build and use end-to-end, AI-powered solutions — from data ingestion to intelligent data analysis — accessible in the application of your choice. aiWARE consists of several components include [Edge](/aiware/aiWARE-in-depth/?id=architectural-overview), [Core](/apis/), and various applications & engines.

+To get started with aiWARE, you can either [signup online](https://www.veritone.com/devsignup/) and start using the Veritone-managed SaaS offering, or you can install aiWARE on your hardware.

-aiWARE can run on a Linux box or a Mac.
-This guide will set up aiWARE on your Mac.
+aiWARE can run on a Linux box or on a Mac.
+This guide will help you set up aiWARE on your Mac.

 ## Prerequisites
 - MacOS 10.14 or greater
 - [Docker](https://docs.docker.com/docker-for-mac/install/)